Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Further Analysis of ClearNight

+\textbf{Influence of Retinex-Based Dual Prior Guidance.} To evaluate the impact of multi-scale dual prior, we conduct ablation studies on illumination and reflectance priors at various scales, using \# 1 and \# 3 (in Tab.
+4 of the main text) as baselines, respectively.
+As shown in Tabs.~\ref{igp}-\ref{rdp}, incorporating multi-scale illumination and reflectance priors into the network enables it to focus on uneven lighting and intrinsic texture features of different scales, significantly enhancing nighttime image restoration performance.
+As the inclusion of illumination components across all five stages brings only marginal gains (PSNR + 0.1628, SSIM + 0.0022), we adopt them only in the first three stages to achieve a better trade-off between performance and model complexity.

+\textbf{Effectiveness of DSM.} We investigate the number of candidate units ($B$) and top-$K$ selection parameter ($K$).
+As shown in Fig.~\ref{b-k}, increasing the number of candidate units enhances selective capacity, with an optimal $K$ being critical for superior performance.
+Notably, performance improves with larger $K$ up to a threshold, beyond which irrelevant information causes model degradation.

-\textbf{Analysis of the Loss Functions.} Our method employs the loss functions $\mathcal{L}_\textit{lb}$ and $\mathcal{L}_\textit{bce}$ to supervise the dynamic allocator and weather instructor, respectively, enabling effective auxiliary selection tasks.
-To evaluate their impact, we conduct experiments on AllWeatherNight, with results visualized in Figure~\ref{two losses}.
-Evidently, $\mathcal{L}_\textit{lb}$ optimizes the allocation of candidate units, ensuring efficient utilization.
-Without $\mathcal{L}_\textit{lb}$, as shown in Figure~\ref{nolb}, many units remain underutilized, degrading performance in complex multi-weather scenes.
-Similarly, applying $\mathcal{L}_\textit{bce}$ enhances the correlation between diverse weather conditions and candidate units selection, improving the model's ability to address multiple adverse weather effects.
-Without $\mathcal{L}_\textit{bce}$, the selected units for different weather distortions tend to converge, impairing multi-weather nighttime image restoration, as shown in Figure~\ref{nobce}.
-In contrast, the combined use of $\mathcal{L}_\textit{bce}$ and $\mathcal{L}_\textit{lb}$ enables precise identification of different adverse weather degradations and balanced utilization of candidate units.
-As depicted in Figure~\ref{both}, the correlation visualization reveals that distinct units are selected for different adverse weather conditions, with similar sets of units consistently chosen for the same weather type, and all units are effectively utilized, maintaining balanced load distribution.
-Consequently, this dual-loss collaboration strategy significantly enhances the model's performance in restoring complex nighttime scenarios with diverse adverse weather conditions and flare effects, achieving high-quality results.
+\textbf{Analysis of the Loss Functions.} Our method employs the loss functions $\mathcal{L}_\mathrm{lb}$ and $\mathcal{L}_\mathrm{b}$ to supervise the dynamic allocator and weather instructor, respectively, enabling effective auxiliary selection tasks.
+To evaluate their impact, we conduct experiments on AllWeatherNight, with results visualized in Fig.~\ref{two losses}.
+Evidently, $\mathcal{L}_\mathrm{lb}$ optimizes the allocation of candidate units, ensuring efficient utilization.
+Without $\mathcal{L}_\mathrm{lb}$, many units remain underutilized, degrading performance in complex multi-weather scenes.
+Similarly, applying $\mathcal{L}_\mathrm{b}$ enhances the correlation between diverse weather conditions and candidate units selection, improving the model's ability to address multiple adverse weather effects.
+Without $\mathcal{L}_\mathrm{b}$, the selected units for different weather distortions tend to converge, impairing multi-weather nighttime image restoration.
+In contrast, the combined use of $\mathcal{L}_\mathrm{b}$ and $\mathcal{L}_\mathrm{lb}$ enables precise identification of different adverse weather degradations and balanced utilization of candidate units.